Islamic University, Bangladesh: Computer Centre

+Islamic University Computer Centre was established in order to accelerating research facilities for faculty, staff and students.
+Present Director of the Computer Centre is Paresh Chandra Barman.
+The Information and Communications Technology (ICT) CELL is to deliver technology services to support the Teaching, Learning, Research and Administrative goals of the university, managed by the Computer Centre.

 Transportation

 The university runs its own regular bus services to and from the Kushtia and Jhenidah district towns.
 Although, it has a total of 47 Bus to ensure transportation facilities of the students, teacher officers and support staff residing inside and outside of the campus, but it is not adequate.
 In addition, VC, Pro-VC and Treasurer use university Car for their transportation facilities.